Verbury/haikuid/README.md

 ## Language Ports

 Haikunator has also been ported to other languages.
-Though, these projects are not affiliated with or endorsed by me, but check them out:

 - Go:
   - [Go-Haikunator](https://github.com/yelinaung/go-haikunator)